JLPT is the key to further education and employment in Japan. What will I learn from it? Let’s begin Japanese learning in Japan.

 In JLPT N5 to N3, there will be about 30 minutes of vocabulary tests.
 Then an average of 60 minutes of grammar tests to follow.
 Lastly, roughly 35 minutes of the listening test.

-As you progress to JLPT N2 and N1 level, more challenging it becomes.
+As you progress to JLPT N2 and N1 level, the more challenging it becomes.
 Tests consist of 110 minutes of vocabulary and grammar.
 Finally, followed by a listening test for about 60 minutes.

-JLPT N5 – Japanese Proficiency Test for Complete Beginner
+JLPT N5 – For Complete Beginner

 The syllabus includes typical expressions and sentences written in both Hiragana and Katakana.
 Textbooks introduce about 100 simple Kanji which have Hiragana to them.
 The main task is to read and understand the meaning of the words.